Possibility spaces and the notion of novelty: from music to biology

 Second, musical meaning depends on the specific arrangement of a musical piece and its many interwoven patterns (Mazzola, 2012).
 There are different qualitative patterns in music scores that may or may not make musical sense for readers.
 These patterns and their possible recurrences are specific properties of an individual symphony.
 The precise idea of a symphony includes these patterns and the meaning that they may evoke.

 In this section, we will consider a dynamical system which should help to understand why the concepts of generic versus specific properties are necessary to avoid misconceptions about the concept of possibility.
-Let us consider an
+Let us consider an initial condition

 This dynamic is chaotic in the sense that more and more precise aspects of the initial conditions dominate the trajectory.
 For example, the integer part of